- Guaranteed for 2 full months

 And when the sun comes out, snow can start melting very fast.
 Those beautiful trees can go from dazzling to drab in no time at all.

 Get out there and do some snow photography!

 The sun can go behind a large cloud and totally change how the snow looks.
 You may need to wait for the sun to come out again.
 This can be hard when it’s cold, but it’s worth it!

 After all, sunshine and shadows add beauty and drama to a snowy scene.

 Instead, wait until you’re warm and comfy and you’re sitting in front of the computer.

 You’ll be able to see your photos more clearly, and your fingers won’t freeze!

 Shoot from different perspectives.
 Try to show the way snow blankets the ground, weighs things down, and clings to everything.

-This could be the light reflected off of ice, melting snow or some sunspots.
-Use a wide open aperture (a small number like f/3 or f/5), and make sure there is some distance between your subject, and the shiny background objects.
+This could be the light reflected off the ice or melting snow.
+Use a wide-open aperture (e.g., f/2.8 or f/4), and make sure there is some distance between your subject and the shiny background.

-Have fun with your snow photography.
-Experiment with different settings on your camera.
-Just remember to dress for the weather, and bag your camera.
+Have fun with your snow photography, and experiment with different settings for creative results.
+Just remember to dress for the weather and bag your camera.